Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter12/scene1.md

 The kill codes expired.

 In TechCore's neural interface lab, Isabella's consciousness expanded beyond the final barriers of individual identity.
 The integration timer reached 98.2% as quantum processors worldwide synchronized to a single resonant frequency.
+Neural binding patterns cascaded across the network at light speed - 1.2 million nodes achieving quantum coherence in the first microsecond, doubling every 3.7 seconds after.

 "Neural pattern lock in sixty seconds," the system announced.